LandazuriPaul/drinks/README.md

 ## Notes about the codebase

 This TypeScript codebase has been developed using a number of frontend technologies.
-Here is a non exhaustive list of them:
+Here is a non-exhaustive list of them:

 - [React](https://reactjs.org/): To build the interface.
 As a side note, this codebase uses the hook system.
 - [Material UI](https://material-ui.com/): As a quick UI framework